AttestationLegale/satis-easy/README.md

 * Manage Other kind of repositories than only "composer" type
 * When build failed, display message to all users (store last error only ?)
 * Fix the button ForceBuild on top using pushpin of Materialize
+* Use CVS or COMPOSER with a selectBox from materialize

 * Maybe don't use anymore satis to build, but generate the html directly with this tool, we already have required data.